microsoft/StoreBroker/Documentation/USAGE.md

 * **`ExistingPackageRolloutAction`** _[NoAction, Halt, Finalize]_ You can't create a new submission if the current pending submission is currently using package rollout.
-In that scenario, prior to calling this command, you can manually call `Complete-ApplicationSubmissionPackageRollout` or `Stop-ApplicationSubmissionPackageRollout`, or you can just sepecify this paramter and the action it should take, and it will do that for you automatically prior to cloning the submission.
+In that scenario, prior to calling this command, you can manually call `Complete-ApplicationSubmissionPackageRollout` or `Stop-ApplicationSubmissionPackageRollout`, or you can just specify this parameter and the action it should take, and it will do that for you automatically prior to cloning the submission.

 > Due to the nature of how the Store API works, you won't see any of your changes in the